 Please provide this exact information to your IELTS test center when requesting your results for Ohio University:

 Account Name: Ohio University

-Please note that the Graduate Catalog is published biennially.
-Changes in the law, or government interpretation of the law will not immediately show in the catalog.
-Guidance and policy on this page will supersede catalog policy.
+*Please note: Changes in the law or government interpretation of the law will not immediately show in the catalog.
+In the event of change, the guidance and policy on this page will supersede catalog policy.

 Minimum TOEFL/IELTS Scores

 - iBT – 80 Composite, all Section Scores of 17

 - TOEFL paper-delivered – 550 Composite, Writing 5, all other Section Scores of 52